shahdhr/GradeDocs/README.md

 # GradeDocs

-Created to hit locally running elasticsearch instance with queries and grade the retrieved docs as relevant or not
+GradeDocs in node.js and angualr.js project, created to hit locally running elasticsearch instance with queries and grade the retrieved docs as relevant or not.
+Results are stored in a text file which can later be processed and send to qrel script to calculate Average Precision, F1-precision, nDCG etc.

 # Steps to install